Back to Writing

 Code shows what.
 It rarely shows why.

-• Tight Coupling: The editor relies on app-specific authentication APIs.
+• The editor relies on app-specific APIs.

-1. We considered extraction seriously.
+1. We seriously considered extraction.

 2. We deliberately chose to keep it coupled.

-That's institutional memory.
+This is institutional memory.

 Turning Insight into Action